 As well, a smaller whaling boat known as a chalupa was discovered, conserved and restored, and is now on display at the interpretive centre.

-Note: a replica of the San Juan is being built to scale in The Basque in Spain as you read this.
-It will sail to Red Bay in the summer of 2017 as part of Canada’s 150th Anniversary.
+Note: a replica of the San Juan was built to scale in The Basque in Spain as you read this.

 On my last visit to Red Bay, I had the good fortune of meeting site administrator, Cindy Gibbons who asked me if I would I like to go over to Saddle Island and visit the Whaler’s Cemetery?
 You bet!